bkis/notyourface/README.md

 A custom color palette to use.
 The string values can be any valid CSS color string.
 Using less than two colors here won't make much sense (think about it!).

-If no custom color palette is set, random colors will be used.
+If no custom color palette is set or the provided color palette contains less than two colors, a pseudo-random color palette will be generated and used instead.

-❗ If a `seed` is given, a "random" color palette will be stable a.k.a. the same for each call using this seed! _Not so random after all!_
+❗ If a `seed` is given, a pseudo-random color palette will be stable a.k.a. the same for each call using this seed! _Not so random after all!_

 #### Examples